PaddlePaddle/PaddleX/docs/pipeline_usage/instructions/parallel_inference.en.md

 ## Example of Multi-Process Parallel Inference

-Beyond PaddleX’s built-in multi-GPU parallel inference, users can also implement parallelism by wrapping PaddleX pipeline API calls themselves according to their specific scenario.
+Beyond PaddleX’s built-in multi-GPU parallel inference, users can also implement parallelism by wrapping PaddleX pipeline API calls themselves according to their specific scenario, with a view to achieving a better speedup.
 Below is an example of using Python’s `multiprocessing` to run multiple cards and multiple pipeline instances in parallel over the files in an input directory:

 ```python
 import argparse